 The importance of Amazon Backend Keywords

 If put in simple terms, keywords help your product rank higher.
 With the right combination of keywords, your product will appear above other similar products.
 Amazon Backend Keywords are an opportunity for you to rank on keywords that you are not able to include in your front-end product listings, but you still find them very relevant and with high search volumes and results.

 Also, since no one can see your selection of keywords, you are automatically protected from copycats and rival businesses who try to constantly build there listings on yours'.

 For instance, If someone searches for indoor bicycles, you will appear in the search, but if someone types in something like gym equipment, home cardio equipment, and so on, your product won't pop up at all.
-However, if you do the keyword research correctly and enter all of the keywords that relate to your product, it will become visible in all of those searches.
+However, if you do the Amazon keyword research correctly and enter all of the keywords that relate to your product, it will become visible in all of those searches.
 That means that your product will become visible in more searches.

 Different people use different terms when looking for something, and the idea is to add as many different terms as you can to the backend of every listing.
 That will increase the number of people that come across your product, thus increasing your chances of making a sale and gaining more revenue.